26/11/20 - Updated with a new launch date

 Founder Samuel Haim explains, the new dream team came about "after many evenings at TĀ TĀ Eatery with Ana and Meng...we decided to work together to make Mr Ji a place where guests can sit down and get stuck in to dinner with friends."

-To that end, the place which was more of a grab and go spot has now switched to a restaurant with table service - along with a new cocktail menu.
+To that end, the place which was more of a grab and go spot has now switched to a restaurant with table service (starting with alfresco dining) - along with a new cocktail menu.

 For food, you'll be able to choose between two menus - The Classics and Small Eats.
 On the former will be The O’Ji - a twist on the original Mr Ji dish, a deep-fried chicken breast with chilli sprinkles along with The Ji Sando featuring a pineapple bap, deep-fried chicken thigh and cucumber salad.